koshyprasanth14/koshyprasanth14.github.io/content/post/post.5.en.md

 **SETTING UP HUGO**

-First things first, I needed to set up Hugo on my local machine.I installed hugo into my system, and I followed the official Hugo installation guide to ensure I had the latest version installed.
+First things first, I needed to set up Hugo on my local machine.
+I installed Hugo into my system, and I followed the official Hugo installation guide to ensure I had the latest version installed.

 Hugo offers a variety of website themes.
-After browsing a lot i found out a perfect theme that matched my minimalist style.
-Unfortunately, I messed up so much that I got frustrated and deleted all the work i had done 😆.
+After browsing a lot, I found out a perfect theme that matched my minimalist style.
+Unfortunately, I messed up so much that I got frustrated and deleted all the work I had done 😆.

-A few days later i made a new site with a new theme after watching a really long video which detiled how to make a website using hugo and host it using netlify.
+A few days later, I made a new site with a new theme after watching a really long video which detailed how to make a website using Hugo and host it using Netlify.

-This time the errors were a lot less, and i almost finished adding content to my webiste.
-Then i learnt how to host the website using github pages.
+This time the errors were a lot less, and I almost finished adding content to my website.
+Then I learned how to host the website using GitHub Pages.

-This time, the website which was made public didnt show the design of the theme. guessing that it was the problem with the theme like the previous time, i made another website using a third theme, which was a little more popular.
+This time, the website which was made public didn't show the design of the theme.
+Guessing that it was the problem with the theme like the previous time, I made another website using a third theme, which was a little more popular.

-But even this time the design was not appearing, and only after geetting help from a senior in amFOSS club was a able to know that i had to create a workflow file inorder for the github.io site to show the design.
+But even this time, the design was not appearing, and only after getting help from a senior in amFOSS club was I able to know that I had to create a workflow file in order for the GitHub.io site to show the design.

-after spending a lot of time, I finnaly got it working 😌
+After spending a lot of time, I finally got it working 😌.

 In just a few steps (but a lot of time due to my inexperience), I was able to create a stunning portfolio website using Hugo and host it on GitHub Pages.
 Hugo's simplicity and flexibility made the process enjoyable, and I was able to customize the website to reflect my creativity and style.